-CDPHP and most other insurers require you to be 60 years old before the shingles vaccine (Zostavax) can be covered.
+CDPHP and most other insurers require you to be 50 years old before the shingles vaccine (Shingrix) can be covered.

-Getting the Zostavax vaccine at a pharmacy that participates with your health plan is a great idea and can help you reduce your out-of-pocket cost.
-First, ask your primary care provider for a prescription to take with you to the pharmacy.
-At the pharmacy they can check your Part D benefit status (e.g., donut hole or catastrophic coverage) and let you know exactly what your cost-share will be prior to administering the vaccine.
+Getting the Shingrix vaccine at a pharmacy that participates with your health plan is a great idea and can help you reduce your out-of-pocket cost.
+Ask your primary care provider for a prescription to take with you to the pharmacy.
+Beginning in 2023 Shingrix will be covered in full with a $0 copay.

-If you choose to get the vaccine in a doctor’s office or other outpatient site, it is possible that you will be asked to pay the full cost up front and file a claim form with your pharmacy benefits provider (which is CVS Caremark if you have a Part D benefit through CDPHP).
+If you choose to get the vaccine in a doctor’s office or other outpatient site, it is possible that you will be asked to pay the full cost up front and file a claim form with Capital Rx.

-Unlike Zostavax, both the flu shot and pneumonia vaccinations are considered Part B (medical) benefits.
+Unlike Shingrix, both the flu shot and pneumonia vaccinations are considered Part B (medical) benefits.

 The best way to avoid getting the flu is to get an annual flu shot.
 The vaccine is reformulated each year to be effective against that season’s virus.
 It is appropriate for just about anyone aged six months and older, so check with your doctor and arrange to get one if you have not already.
 As they are fully covered by CDPHP and most other insurances, cost should never be an excuse to skip your yearly flu vaccine.